Membership Information & Benefits

 We also maintain two email groups that we encourage you to join.
 To join the groups, you may want to first create a Google email account as that would allow you to view the group page conveniently.
 The ESA Announcements group is for announcements of general interest to those in experimental economics.
 The ESA Experimental Methods Discussion group is for discussions, questions, and answers.
 Both groups are moderated to prevent spam or extraneous traffic.
 You may sign up to receive emails from each group.
 Or you may choose to participate in each group through its web interface, if you prefer not to receive messages on your email account.
 Note that complete archives of each group's messages are preserved for reference, so you may search them at any time for answers before posting your own questions.

-Paid membership in the Economic Science Association includes a year's subscription to our journal, Experimental Economics.
-Each academic year, we publish one volume consisting of three issues (four issues per volume beginning in 2005).
+Paid membership in the Economic Science Association includes a year's electronic subscription to our journals, Experimental Economics and the Journal of the Economic Science Association.
+Physical copies of the journals are available viable with an additional fee.
 We update each member's subscription status only once per year, at the beginning of January.
-This means, for example, that if you pay your membership dues in March, you will be considered a member for the next 21 months, but you will have to wait until the following January for your paid subscription to begin.
+This means, for example, that if you pay your membership dues in March, you will have to wait until the following January for your paid subscriptions to begin.

 For ESA meetings which requires registration through this site, only paid members can register for these meetings.